Abigail0411/LITA-CAPSTONE-CUSTOMER-DATA-PROJECT/README.md

 This project focuses on analyzing customer data for Petal Internet Service Provider, a subscription service with the aim of gaining insights and understanding customer behavior, preferences, trends, tracking subscription types and pinpointing key parterns in cancellations and renewals.

 ## Data Source
-The data used for this sales analysis was collected from the Subscription Service's Internal CRM and Billing Systems.
+The data used for this sales analysis was collected from the Petal Internet Service Provider's Internal CRM and Billing Systems.
 - Data Collected:
 1. Custormer ID
 2. Custormer Name